 Who were they?

 The Iron Age is the age of the "Celt" in Britain.
-Over the 500 or so years leading up to the first Roman invasion a Celtic culture established itself throughout the British Isles.
+Over the 500 or so years, leading up to the first Roman invasion a Celtic culture established itself throughout the British Isles.
 Who were these Celts?

 For a start, the concept of a "Celtic" people is a modern and somewhat romantic reinterpretation of history.
-The "Celts" were warring tribes who certainly wouldn't have seen themselves as one people at the time.
+The "Celts" were warring tribes who certainly would not have seen themselves as one people at the time.

-The "Celts" as we traditionaly regard them exist largely in the magnificence of their art and the words of the Romans who fought them.
+The "Celts" as we traditionally regard them exist largely in the magnificence of their art and the words of the Romans who fought them.
 The trouble with the reports of the Romans is that they were a mix of reportage and political propaganda.
 It was politically expedient for the Celtic peoples to be coloured as barbarians and the Romans as a great civilizing force.
 And history written by the winners is always suspect.

 Where did they come from?

 What we do know is that the people we call Celts gradually infiltrated Britain over the course of the centuries between about 500 and 100 B.C.
-There was probably never an organized Celtic invasion; for one thing the Celts were so fragmented and given to fighting among themselves that the idea of a concerted invasion would have been ludicrous.
+There was probably never an organized Celtic invasion; for one thing, the Celts were so fragmented and given to fighting among themselves that the idea of a concerted invasion would have been ludicrous (causing or deserving laughter because of being absurd; ridiculous)

 The Celts were a group of peoples loosely tied by similar language, religion, and cultural expression.
 They were not centrally governed, and quite as happy to fight each other as any non-Celt.
-They were warriors, living for the glories of battle and plunder.
+They were warriors, living for the glories of battle and plunder (to plunder=to rob someone of valuables by force, as in war).
 They were also the people who brought iron working to the British Isles.

-The advent of iron.
+The advent of iron

 The use of iron had amazing repercussions.
 First, it changed trade and fostered local independence.
-Trade was essential during the Bronze Age, for not every area was naturally endowed with the necessary ores to make bronze.
+Trade was essential during the Bronze Age, for not every area was naturally endowed with the necessary ores (row minerals) to make bronze.
 Iron, on the other hand, was relatively cheap and available almost everywhere.